keegoid/linux-deploy-scripts/README.md

 I've found MS-DOS style line breaks can creep into files through copying code from websites.
 The errors they cause can be ambiguous, so I make it a habit to run dos2unix each time before running a Linux script.

 If the init script ran successfully, the project should be cloned to your system.
-You can save a backup copy of your new SSH key pair.
+You can save a backup copy of your new [SSH key pair][sshkey].
 I prefer saving it as a secure note in [LastPass][lp].
-Copy the keys from the Terminal with `ctrl+shift+c` before clearing the screen:
+Copy the keys from the [Linux console][lc] with `ctrl+shift+c` before clearing the screen:

 ```bash
 cat ~/.ssh/id_rsa.pub